gbote/CodePlatoon/react-hangman/README.md

 # Hangman!
-In this exercise, you will recreate the word game Hangman.
+In this exercise, I recreatef the word game Hangman.

-In addition to building the app end-to-end independently, you'll learn the power of chaining array transformations (like map and filter) - a pillar of functional programming.
+In addition to building the app end-to-end independently, I learned about the power of chaining array transformations (like map and filter) - a pillar of functional programming.

 ## Release 0:
 The interface should contain the following components: